NationalSecurityAgency/datawave/contrib/datawave-quickstart/README.md

 ### PKI Notes

-* Note that DataWave Web is PKI enabled and by default uses the following self-signed materials
+* Note that DataWave Web is PKI enabled by default and requires two-way authentication.
+The following self-signed materials are used for demonstration purposes
     * Server Truststore [JKS]: [ca.jks](../../web-services/deploy/application/src/main/wildfly/overlay/standalone/configuration/certificates/ca.jks)
     * Server Keystore [PKCS12]: [testServer.p12](../../web-services/deploy/application/src/main/wildfly/overlay/standalone/configuration/certificates/testServer.p12)
     * Client Cert [PKCS12]: [testUser.p12](../../web-services/deploy/application/src/main/wildfly/overlay/standalone/configuration/certificates/testUser.p12)

 * Passwords for all of the above: `secret`

+* To access DataWave Web endpoints in a browser, you'll need to import the client cert into the browser's certificate store

+* This purpose of this PKI setup is to demonstrate DataWave's ability to be integrated easily into an organization's existing private key infrastructure and user athorization services.
+See [datawave/bootstrap-user.sh](bin/services/datawave/bootstrap-user.sh) for more information

 * If you'd like to test with your own certs, override the PKI config in [datawave/bootstrap.sh](bin/services/datawave/bootstrap.sh) prior to downloading and installing services